redis-developer/redis-kaboom-rpg/README.md

 This game uses the following Redis data types and features:

-* **JSON (using the RedisJSON module)**: The tile map for each level (describing where the walls, doors, keys, flags and player's initial position are) is stored in Redis in a single key using RedisJSON.
+* **JSON (using Redis JSON)**: The tile map for each level (describing where the walls, doors, keys, flags and player's initial position are) is stored in Redis in a single key using Redis JSON.
 The data loader uses the `JSON.SET` command to store the data in a Redis key named `kaboom:rooms`.
 The Node.js back end retrieves the map for a given room with the `JSON.GET` command.
 Room data is stored as a JSON array in Redis.
 Each room's data is an object in the array: room 0 is the 0th array element, room 1 the first and so on.
 We use the `JSON.ARRLEN` command whenever we need to know how many rooms are in the map (for example when choosing a random room to teleport the user to when they touch a flag).
 Each room's data looks like this:

 ```json
 {